 The Feast of Tabernacles begins on the fifteenth day of Tishri (the seventh month of the Hebrew calendar).
 It is also called the Feast of In-gathering.
 It lasts for seven days with a sacred assembly on the eighth day.
-This year it begins on the evening of October 2 and ends at sunset October 9, 2020.
-More information about this special celebration coming soon.
+In 2024 it begins on the evening of October 16 and ends at sunset October 23, 2024.

 This is a festival of the Lord, as stated in Leviticus: “‘Then the Lord spoke to Moses saying, “Speak to the children of Israel saying: ‘The fifteenth day of this seventh month shall be the Feast of Tabernacles for seven days to the Lord.
 On the first day there shall be a holy convocation.
 You shall do no customary work on it.
 For seven days you shall offer an offering made by fire to the Lord.
 On the eight day you shall have a holy convocation, and you shall offer an offering made by fire to the Lord.
 It is a sacred assembly, and you shall do no customary work on it'” (Leviticus 23:33-36).